 - Finally, those works that were created before December 31, 1978, but never published, are now protected for the longer of life of the author plus 70 years or until December 31, 2002.

 In addition, books published in the U.S. between 1923 and 1963 can be searched in Stanford's Copyright Renewal Database.

 Content adapted by Liberty University from “Copyright in the Library,” University of Texas System.
 Used under a Created Commons license.
 Permission granted by Liberty University to reuse.

 Fair use allows limited use of copyrighted material without permission from the copyright holder for purposes such as criticism, parody, news reporting, research and scholarship, and teaching.
-While many educational uses may be fair, you need to evaluate your use each time you are reproducing copyrighted material — to show in your class, to hand out copies, to include in your writing, or to post on Blackboard.
+While many educational uses may be fair, you need to evaluate your use each time you are reproducing copyrighted material — to show in your class, to hand out copies, to include in your writing, or to post on Brightspace.

 There are four factors to consider when determining whether your use is a fair one.
 You must consider all the factors below, even though all the factors do not have to be in favor of a use to make it a fair one.

 The four fair use factors are as follows: